Subscription box suppliers: a brief introduction

 - Trend Watching: Trend Watching is an independent trend firm that scans the web for promising consumer trends and insights.
 Their team of trend watchers span the globe, residing in locations such as London, New York, São Paulo, Singapore, Sydney and Lagos.

-11. Industry Influencers
+11. Industry influencers

 However, you need to pick your niche and products with wisdom, as recommended by Courtney Sperlazza, Founder of Agent Ribbit:

-“My advice would be to determine what you’re upper limits are.
+“My advice would be to determine what your upper limits are.
 If your model includes sourcing from all mom-and-pop type places (as in specialty foods, etc.), you may find that there’s less wiggle room as far as pricing and mass ordering goes.
-Choose a product where you see lots of freedom.”My advice would be...determine upper limits....Choose a product where you see lots of freedom.
-Click To Tweet
+Choose a product where you see lots of freedom.”

-Good luck with finding suppliers and products, and if you are wanting more help, feel free to reach out.
-Or even if you have more ideas to add!
-Would love to hear them.
-Also join our Facebook Community where we share knowledge with one another.
+Good luck with finding suppliers and products, and if you want more help, or even if you have more ideas to add about running a subscription box company, feel free to reach out – we would love to hear them.

 You can even join our Facebook Community for subscription entrepreneurs, where we share knowledge with one another.
 And if you haven’t tried Subbly for yourself – the world’s only all-in-one subscription-first platform – your first 2 weeks are on us: click here to get started.